colll78/cardano-lightning/docs/adrs/minimal-state.md

 There is a process by which a locked cheque is 'replaced' into a normal cheque.
 We call this 'normalising' a cheque.

-An Htlc cheque can be settled if the deadline has not passed, and the receiver knows the secret.
-In such case, the receiver can construct settle using the `NonLockedCheque` type.
-However, this would require closing the channel.
+If a receiver of a locked cheque knows the secret preimage of the lock prior to the locked cheques deadline, then they are capable of claiming the associated funds.
+If they wait until after the deadline, they are no longer able to claim the funds.
+To avoid the unnecessary closure of the channel, the receiver demonstrates they know the secret and request normalising the cheque.

-Thus if a sender wishes for the channel to remain open, they must normalise the cheque.
+The sender, wishing for the channel to remain open, normalises the cheque.
 The sender sends a signed normal cheque with the same index and amount as the locked one.
 The normal cheque can be settled at any time.

-If the sender fails to normalise a locked cheque then the receiver should close the channel, settling the cheque.
+If the sender of the locked cheque does not comply in good time, the receiver should proceed by closing the channel and claiming the funds with the secret.
+In such case, the receiver can construct settle using the `NonLockedCheque` type.

 Note that in a settle, submitted cheque must have unique indices.
 The receiver could not use both the locked and normal cheque.